dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 the root directory of a branch of the repository that contains your workflow.
 This file contains information like workflow path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a ``/.dockstore.yml``, Dockstore will add that branch to the corresponding workflow on Dockstore.
 If the workflow doesn't already exist on Dockstore, one will be created.
+Note that if you have more than workflow in your repo, you can describe multiple in one ``/.dockstore.yml`` file to create multiple workflow entries.

 Below is a simple example of a ``/.dockstore.yml`` file for an alignment workflow to show you how easy it is to use.
 If you are interested in using this method, please see the